janwilmans/OpenCanary/README.md

 ## links
 The links are intended to be combined in the report in such a way that when the value in 'priority' is clicked, it is linking to the url in [0]{url} etc. This way any tool can add custom links into the report.

-## Filter
+## Transformations
-- Pre-filter: optionally remove non-team issue (doing this first prevent unneeded work in following steps)
+- Pre-filter: optional step; remove non-team issues (doing this first prevent unneeded work in following steps)
 - Interest
   - filter out false positives, tooling errors and 3rd party paths
 - Valuable